williammanning/nj-docker-support/README.md

  We should try to keep all servers as close to a simple `npm start` if possible.

 ### Build the container

+To build the image. (copy the Dockerfile to the root of your project, and `cd` into the project root.) or replace the `.` with the full path to the Dockerfile.

 ```

 $ docker build . -t <PROJECT-NAME>